 Introduction

 Anthropogenic disturbances, such as urbanization, fragmentation, and introduction of invasive species, can homogenize biotic communities by reducing the variation in species composition across locations.
 For example, urbanization has caused the homogenization of both plant and bird communities relative to natural areas (McKinney 2006).
 Global agricultural intensification has also produced biotic homogenization.
 For example, in Europe, increased pesticide use has led to increased similarities in both bee and hemipteran communities relative to non-agricultural areas (Dormann 2007).
 Croplands, pastures, and rangelands constituted ~50% of the global vegetated land surface as of 2005 (Foley 2005).
-Thus, agriculture has the potential to significantly impact diversity of natural communities.
+Thus, agriculture has the potential to significantly impact the diversity of natural communities.

-Given that biotic communities are being altered in agricultural landscapes relative to pristine landscapes, what framework can be used to think about the mechanisms and consequences of this change?
+Given that biotic communities are being altered in agricultural landscapes relative to pristine landscapes, what framework can be used to classify the mechanisms and consequences of this change?
 Rand et al. (2006) provided a framework based loosely around spatial flows of species across boundaries (cf. Polis 1997) for understanding changes in predator communities in agricultural landscapes.
-Likewise, a useful framework for plants is a mutualist-antagonist (MA) framework to simultaneously understand the impacts of changes in biotic communities on crop and wild plants (Chamberlain and Burke, unpublished; Fig 1.).
-The MA framework is based on the different effects of mutualists and antagonists on plants.
-Mutualists have positive effects on plants in general (Miller et al. 2007, Hoeksema et al. 2010), while antagonists have negative effects on plants in general (Miller et al. 2007, Zvereva et al. 2011).
+We extend this framework to both mutualists and antagonists that interact with crop and wild plants (Fig 1.).
 In addition, spatial variation in relative abundances of mutualists and antagonists is an important driver of plant ecology and evolution (Gomez et al. 2009).

-The MA framework predicts that abundance and community composition of mutualists and antagonists are altered in different ways in agricultural landscapes.
-For example, farmers often manage crop plant antagonists by spraying pesticides and tilling soil, thereby altering abundance of plant antagonists near crops (e.g., Brittain et al. 2010).
-Whereas, farmers do not purposefully alter plant mutualists in their fields, but do sometimes supplement mutualists (e.g., pollinators and mycorrhizae) in crop fields (pollinators: vanEngelsdorp and Meixner 2010; mycorrhizae: Roy-Bolduc and Hijiri 2011).
-This management in crop fields will influence the movement of mutualists and antagonists across the crop-wild boundary to impact wild plants (Fig 2).
-Abundance of plant mutualists and antagonists could go up or down on wild plants.
-Cross-boundary flows to increase abundance on wild plants could follow from organisms fleeing from agricultural management (antagonists), or due to supplementation (mutualists).
-Abundance could decrease on wild plants if agricultural management reduces populations of antagonists or mutualists on crop plants, thereby reducing them on wild plants.
-Community composition is likely easier to predict: mutualists and antagonists should be homogenized in agricultural landscapes (e.g., Dormann 2007).
+The abundances and community compositions of mutualists and antagonists are affectedby agricultural landscapes in different ways (refs).
+For example, farmers often manage crop plant antagonists by spraying pesticides and tilling soil, thereby altering the abundance of plant antagonists near crops (e.g., Brittain et al. 2010).
+Whereas, farmers do not purposefully reduce plant mutualists but may supplement them (e.g., pollinators and mycorrhizae) in crop fields (vanEngelsdorp and Meixner 2010; Roy-Bolduc and Hijiri 2011).
+Management practices will influence the movement of mutualists and antagonists across the crop-wild boundary in ways that can affect wild plants (Fig 2).
+For example, movement of species across the boundary may include organisms fleeing from agricultural management (antagonists) or spilling over from supplementation (mutualists), both of which would result in an increase in their abundance near and, possibly, interactions with wild plants.
+Conversely, abundances on and interactions with wild plants could decline if agricultural management that reduces populations on crop plants also reduces them on wild plants.
+While effect of agricultural landscapes on the community composition of plant mutualists and may largely be a homogenization effect (e.g., Dormann 2007), the particular shifts in species across crop-wild boundaries are likely to vary among individual systems and crop management strategies .